emc2cube/Bioinformatics/README.md

 This script will process fastq(.gz) files and align them to a reference genome using either STAR (recommended), hishat2 or tophat2.
 Differential expression will then be computed using cufflinks.
-If STAR is used then RSEM will also be used to generate additional files for DESeq2.
+If STAR is used then RSEM will also be used to generate gene read counts, pairwise comparison matrices will be created and DESeq2 analysis will be performed.
+Include a failsafe, if a job fails, it will be requeued once in case of a hardware failure.

 # Options